-First, the audiologist will inquire about your hearing and communication needs.
+First thing in a typical hearing test, the audiologist will inquire about your hearing and communication needs.
 Significant medical history will also be questioned.
 The audiologist will look for irregularities and will understand the reasons of your consultation to best respond to the identified needs.

 VISUALISATION OF THE OUTER EAR

 The visualization of the outer ear and the eardrum allows the audiologist to see signs of abnormalities like impacted earwax, middle ear infection or eardrum perforation.

 The next step of a typical hearing test is what is professionally called tympanometry.
 It is an examination used to test the condition of the middle ear.
 The mobility of the eardrum and ossicles is tested by creating variations of air and acoustic pressure in the ear canal.
 Tympanometry is not a hearing test, but rather a measure of acoustic energy transmission through the middle ear.
 In conjunction with pure tone audiometry, the audiologist can distinguish between a sensorineural hearing loss and a conductive hearing loss.

 Pure tone audiometry is the hearing test used to identify an individual’s hearing threshold levels at different frequencies (pitch).
 This test is a subjective evaluation of hearing and is the primary hearing test with adults and children old enough to cooperate with the test procedure.
 A variety of stimuli are administered at different volume levels to evaluate the hearing thresholds, therefore, determining the degree and configuration of the hearing loss.

 The test can be administered to evaluate air or bone conduction hearing thresholds.
 Bone conduction means the stimuli are presented to the cochlea directly, thus assessing its integrity and that of the upper auditory pathways.
 This is done using a specialized bone vibration headphone placed on the temporal bone behind the ear.